Dentures Bellingham

 We’ll send your impression to our dental laboratory to begin the process of crafting your denture.
 There, they’ll create a wax model of your gumline and set your replacement teeth in it using a special mechanical instrument called an articulator.

-The wax model is then used in a pre-fitting process to make sure they remain secure within your mouth before being returned to the lab.
+The wax model is then used in a pre-fitting process to make sure it remains secure within your mouth before being returned to the lab.
 They’ll create a plaster model of the wax replacement teeth and boil it to melt the wax.
 This will allow them space to inject the acrylic and other materials within the mold to create your permanent dentures.
 Once they’re made, the lab will shape, texturize, and further sculpt them to make them look realistic.

 Adjusting to Your New Dentures